avdolgikh/poker-coach/README.md

 **Production path:**
 - Adopt an agentic framework (LangGraph, Google ADK, CrewAI) to reduce boilerplate once the core logic stabilizes.
-- Fine-tune the coaching LLM if prompt optimization plateaus.
+- As the last resort, fine-tune the coaching LLM if prompt optimization plateaus.
 The evaluation framework already produces scored examples that can serve as training data.
 - Collect implicit user feedback in production (e.g., which coaching explanations users engage with) to continuously improve the training set without manual annotation.